- What other names is Oregano known by?

 - Dosing considerations for Oregano.

-Oregano is used for respiratory tract disorders such as coughs, asthma, croup, and bronchitis.
-It is also used for gastrointestinal (GI) disorders such as heartburn and bloating.
-Other uses include treating menstrual cramps, rheumatoid arthritis, urinary tract disorders including urinary tract infections (UTIs), headaches, and heart conditions.
+Oregano is taken by mouth respiratory tract disorders such as coughs, asthma, allergies, croup, and bronchitis.
+It is also taken by mouth for stomach disorders such as heartburn, bloating, and parasites.
+Oregano is also taken by mouth for painful menstrual cramps, rheumatoid arthritis, urinary tract disorders including urinary tract infections (UTIs), headaches, diabetes, bleeding after having a tooth pulled, heart conditions, and high cholesterol.

-The oil of oregano is taken by mouth for intestinal parasites, allergies, sinus pain, arthritis, cold and flu, swine flu, earaches, and fatigue.
-It is applied to the skin for skin conditions including acne, athlete's foot, oily skin, dandruff, canker sores, warts, ringworm, rosacea, and psoriasis; as well as for insect and spider bites, gum disease, toothaches, muscle pain, and varicose veins.
-Oregano oil is also used topically as an insect repellent.
+Oregano oil is applied to the skin for skin conditions including acne, athlete's foot, dandruff, canker sores, warts, wounds, ringworm, rosacea, and psoriasis; as well as for insect and spider bites, gum disease, toothaches, muscle and joint pain, and varicose veins.
+Oregano oil is also applied to the skin as an insect repellent.

 In foods and beverages, oregano is used as a culinary spice and a food preservative.